What are Forensic Glasses?

-Those unique glasses are forensic glasses.
-Utilizing distinctly-colored lenses and in conjunction with an ultraviolet lamp, they reveal traces of florescence, tell-tale signs of bodily fluids and oils.
+These unique glasses are forensic glasses.
+Utilizing distinctly-colored lenses and in conjunction with an ultraviolet lamp, they reveal traces of fluorescence, tell-tale signs of bodily fluids and oils.
 Forensic glasses are a key tool for forensic examiners, medical technicians, and police investigators.

 How do they work?
 Substances emit visible light when exposed to X-rays or UV light.
 Different substances react at different wavelengths.
 So certain substances that are invisible under “normal” light will jump out when exposed under a UV lamp…if you have the right color lens for the right substance.

 - Red Lens, which transmits 2% at 583nm.

 - Orange Lens, which transmits 2% at 549nm.